uprev-mrt/MrT-Meta/docs/pages/mrtutils/mrt-device.rst

 :name:          Name of device
 :description:   Description of device
 :datasheet:     url to public datasheet
-:mfg:           Name of manufacturer
+:mfr:           Name of manufacturer
-:mfg_pn:        Manufacturer part number
+:mfr_pn:        Manufacturer part number
 :digikey_pn:    Digikey part number

 :prefix:        prefix to append to struct and function names to prevent conflicts in projects